 If you’re in Europe, the Cnoc 14 is sold with dual Islabikes brand short reach brake levers and NO COASTER.

 I usually loathe bikes with a chainguard, but surprisingly, I love the design of the cover on the Cnoc.
 It is a flexible rubbery plastic cover that is lightweight and looks sleek.
 If you still don’t like it, it is easily removable.

 Islabikes offers a personalized decal for your child’s bike.
 Ours says “Little P,” and P of course loves that.
 This is just another reflection of the level of attention and detail put into making great kids bikes.
 It also means that an Islabike makes for a great gift from a doting grandparent or other family member.

 The tires on the Islabike are some of the skinniest I’ve seen on high-quality kids bikes.
 For kids that are going to be primarily riding bike paths and road, this is ideal.
 They are fast-rolling–but still stable.

 For the much smaller percentage of parents who are looking to buy a bike for riding off-road as well as pavement, the Islabikes Cnoc 14 is a legit option, but needs a fatter tire for any serious riding on dirt.
-Luckily this is an easy upgrade, and is one that we’ll probably be making in the near future so P can test the Cnoc out on singletrack as well.
+Luckily, this is an easy upgrade.

 For kids at this age, I so much prefer a bike that provides an upright and less-aggressive riding position.
 The Islabikes Cnoc 14 fits this bill.
 The wide and upright handlebars allow kids to easily maneuver the bike as well as keep their eyes straight ahead.